diracdeltafunk/SmallCategories/Readme.md

 ## Statistics

 **Note.** More than this is known -- see [OEIS](https://oeis.org/A125696) and [Cruttwell-Leblanc](https://www.reluctantm.com/gcruttw/publications/ams2014CruttwellCountingFiniteCats.pdf).
-This table shows what is actually contained in the database (with an exception: the database does not deal with categories with 0 objects).
+This table shows what is actually contained in the database.

 | Objects →<br>Morphisms ↓ | 0 | 1     | 2     | 3     | 4    | 5    | 6   | 7   | 8   | 9 | Total     |
 |--------------------------|---|-------|-------|-------|------|------|-----|-----|-----|---|-----------|